pointfreeco/swift-dependencies/Sources/Dependencies/Documentation.docc/Articles/LivePreviewTest.md

 ``TestDependencyKey/previewValue-8u2sy``.
 It will be used whenever your feature is run in an Xcode preview.

-Previews are similar to tests in that you usually do not want to interact with the outside world, such as making network requests.
+Xcode previews are similar to tests in that you usually do not want to interact with the outside world, such as making network requests.
 In fact, many of Apple's frameworks do not work in previews, such as Core Location, and so it will be hard to interact with your feature in previews if it touches those frameworks.

-However, previews are dissimilar to tests in that it's fine for dependencies to return some mock data.
+However, Xcode previews are dissimilar to tests in that it's fine for dependencies to return some mock data.
 There's no need to deal with "unimplemented" clients for proving which dependencies are actually used.

 For example, suppose you have an API client with some endpoints for fetching users.
 You do not want